keatontaylor/addon-wireguard/wireguard/README.md

 **Note**: _If you anticipate using WireGuard from outside of you network, be sure to add port forwarding rules to your router._

-### Option: `ip_address`
+### Option: `addresses`

-Allows you to specify the IP address used for the WireGuard connection.
+Allows you to specify a list of IP addresses used for the WireGuard connection.
 This must be in the form of CIDR notation.

 **Note**: _This address and network needs to be unique to the Hass.io instance and all peers that are configured.
 For example, if your home network is 192.168.1.0/24, you cannot use any IP in that network range for this option._

+### Option: `dns`

+Allows you to specify a list of DNS addresses used for the WireGuard connection.

 ### Option: `private_key`